 Please note:

-Answered By: Matt Whaley
+Answered By: William Gee

-Last Updated: Aug 01, 2023 Views: 275
+Last Updated: Aug 19, 2025 Views: 328

-Please note that the ILLiad system does not receive updates from ECU's other systems when you move, change your phone number, major or department, etc. Please update your ILLiad account in such cases, especially if you are a Distance Education student who wants items shipped to you off campus.
+The ILLiad system does not receive updates from ECU's other systems when you move, change your phone number, major or department, etc. Please update your ILLiad account in such cases, especially if you are a Distance Education student who wants items shipped to you off campus.

 Concerned about privacy?

 The Interlibrary Loan staff at the ECU Libraries respect and guard your privacy.
 We specifically endorse the Library Bill of Rights (American Library Association) and Statement on Professional Ethics (American Library Association) and complies with North Carolina State law governing the Confidentiality of Library User Records (N.C.G.S. §125, art.
 19).
-Though Interlibrary Loan staff share some data with other librarians and other libraries to fulfill your requests and analyze our service, we share as little as possible.
-Usually what data we provide is aggregated: for example, the total number of books borrowed by department/major during an academic year.

 Related Topics